stoically/temporary-containers/README.md

   \* Configurable in the Preferences Globally and per Website

 **Want to make the most out of Temporary Containers?
 Enable Automatic Mode!**
-The Automatic Mode will overwrite your standard ways of opening Tabs : instead of opening the Tab in No Container, it will open the Tab in a freshly created Temporary Container.
-If you do so, you should also configure the Global Mouse Clicks to open new Temporary Containers.
+The Automatic Mode will overwrite your standard ways of opening websites - even when opened from an external program.
+Instead of opening the website in No Container, it will open the website in a freshly created Temporary Container.
+No more cookie, cache and storage collecting in one place, everything happens in its own isolated Temporary Container.
+If you enable Automatic Mode, you should also configure the Global Mouse Clicks to open new Temporary Containers.
 Recommended settings:
 * Middle Mouse: Always
 * Ctrl/Cmd+Left Mouse: Always
 * Left Mouse: Only if the clicked Link is not the exact same Domain as the Website